alexwlchan/alexwlchan.net/src/_drafts/digital-decluttering.md

 Modern storage means we can keep everything, but that doesn't mean we should.
 "As much as I can save" isn't a collecting strategy; it's hoarding.

+In the rest of this post, I'll talk about some steps I've taken to simplify and manage my digital collections.
+I still want to keep some of what I've saved, but I'm getting rid of a lot of the clutter.
+I'm gradually creating a more selective and well-organised archive.

 <!-- [ink]: https://youtu.be/6HbrQMgOUFw?si=n-j_yp7moS8YAx9L&t=32 -->

 ## Deciding what to keep